Dr Christopher Crosbie

 - Email: firstname.lastname@example.org

 Christopher Crosbie specializes in Shakespeare and other dramatists of the English Renaissance.
 Particularly interested in the ways in which classical and early modern philosophies find expression on the popular stage, Dr. Crosbie has published articles on Shakespeare and his contemporaries in journals such as Shakespeare Quarterly, English Literary Renaissance, Renaissance Papers, Renascence, and Arthuriana.
 He has received the Martin Stevens Award for Best New Essay in Early Drama Studies from the Medieval and Renaissance Drama Society (2015) and the J. Leeds Barroll Dissertation Prize from the Shakespeare Association of America (2008).
-His first book, Revenge Tragedy and Classical Philosophy on the Early Modern Stage, is forthcoming with Edinburgh University Press.
+His first book, Revenge Tragedy and Classical Philosophy on the Early Modern Stage, was published by Edinburgh University Press in 2018.

 His current book project, tentatively titled Shakespeare and the Ethics of Intention, examines the ethical demands the unknowable intentions of others put on moral agents in Shakespearean drama.
 A study that considers the Renaissance stage a unique space for engaging in a kind of practically-minded, vernacular ethical philosophy, this book scrutinizes the theater's role in reconfiguring the Aristotelian concepts of voluntary, involuntary, and non-voluntary action in post-Reformation moral thought.
 By rendering the intentions of others a crucial component of one's own ethical disposition, such reconfiguration helped create the positive conditions for a renewed, if imperfectly enacted, understanding of social toleration.